danionescu0/home-automation/README.md

 * ability to activate an actuator(light, courtain etc) on a time schedule
 * email notifications if the alarm is set and someone enters the house
 * burgler mode (lights are randomly toggled on and off and voices are played)
-* ability to react to sensors output: you can easily write a piece of code(listener) to react to sensors data
+* ability to react to sensors output: you can easily write a piece of code (a listener) to react to sensors data

 ### Project structure ###
 * The python code for the raspberry pi is inside python_server folder